(80): Kannywood Movie Review: HIJIRA

 Kannywood films.
 Hijira, however, defies this straitjacketing

-by avoiding all the three, for
+by avoiding all three, for

 the Prophet’s sayings.
-There have been similar films before it such as Ga Duhu Ga Haske (dir.
+There have been similar films before it, such as Ga Duhu Ga Haske (dir.
 Aminu Saira,

 2011), Yankin Imani (dir.
 Imran